Nokia's network profits drop, raise concerns over Alcatel deal

 The ranks of investors betting against Alcatel-Lucent appear to be growing: according to Markit data, 44 percent of the shares that can be borrowed are out on loan, indicating high levels of interest from short sellers who believe shares will fall.
 That compares to 38 percent before the Nokia deal was announced.

-It remains to be seen whether Nokia's weaker profitability is a blip or a new reality, a year after the company doubled down on network equipment as it sold its flagship handset business to Microsoft.
+It remains to be seen whether Nokia's weaker profitability is a blip or a new reality, a year after the company doubled down on network equipment as it sold its flagship handset business to Microsoft (MSFT.O).

 Nokia on Thursday tweaked its operating margin profit goal for the year, pointedly aiming for the middle of an earlier range of 8 to 11 percent and further spooking investors who had hoped for the top of the range.